MunazaAshraf10/open-rvq-encoder-minimax-music3/README.md

 The released weights were re evaluated by this implementation on the 130 exact alignment holdout tracks (2,768 windows, dataset revision 5029b1e7) on one RTX 3090.
-Every published row is reproduced within 0.003 in loss and 0.001 in accuracy; the full comparison, protocols and provenance are in docs/evaluation.md, the raw rows under results/.
+Every published row is reproduced within 0.003 in loss and 0.001 in accuracy.

 | Model | Source | Loss | Semantic top 1 | Semantic top 5 | Acoustic top 1 | Acoustic top 5 |
 |---|---|---:|---:|---:|---:|---:|